freemind002/leetcode_problems/README.md

       >
     </td>
     <td>
-      <a href="leetcode_75/1657.
+      <a href="Study Plan/LeetCode 75/1657.
 Determine if Two Strings Are Close/main.py"
         >1657.
 Determine if Two Strings Are Close</a
       >
     </td>